How to Mourn as a Jew

 10. THINGS YOU WILL NOT SEE OR HEAR AT A TRADITIONAL JEWISH FUNERAL:

-• Flowers – instead, people give tzedakah.
+• Flowers – instead, Jews give donations to a memorial fund.
 (See #9 above)

 • An open casket – We don’t look at a dead person unnecessarily, since they cannot look back at us.